lokeshagg13/Book-Recommender/README.md

 ## 🔮 Upcoming Features

-- **Sentiment Analysis**:
+- **Gradle Dashboard**:
-  Analyzing book descriptions to classify sentiment and improve recommendation relevance.
+  An interactive dashboard to visually explore books, categories, and search recommendations.

 ---